someengineering/fixinventory/docs/source/setup.rst

 You install cksh via python pip directly from our git repository.
 Please make sure you have git installed.

-If not already done in the :ref:`ckcore` section, you need to install :ref:`cklib` as a dependency to :ref:`cksh`.
+If not already done in the :ref:`setup-ckcore` section, you need to install :ref:`cklib` as a dependency to :ref:`setup-cksh`.

 .. code-block:: bash
     :caption: Install cklib und cksh